DougBurke/chandraobs/notes/database.md

  ▸    Remote database is not empty.
 Please create a new database or use ▸    heroku pg:reset

-to the following, which no-longer seems to ask for passwords
+to the following, which no-longer seems to ask for passwords (pghost environment variable added to fix a problem whereby the push would fail)

-% heroku pg:reset DATABASE_URL --confirm chandraobs-devel --app chandraobs-devel; PGUSER=postgres PGPASSWORD=postgres heroku pg:push chandraobs DATABASE_URL --app chandraobs-devel
+% heroku pg:reset DATABASE_URL --confirm chandraobs-devel --app chandraobs-devel; PGUSER=postgres PGPASSWORD=postgres PGHOST=127.0.0.1 heroku pg:push chandraobs DATABASE_URL --app chandraobs-devel